Three months have passed since I’ve written anything and it feels like a burden to write something again.

 Don’t get distracted by others’ actions or words and don’t get involved in things you don’t need.
 Most people are doing it because they want others to see them doing it.
 Others are doing it because they want to see themselves doing it.
 But only a few are only doing it because it feels right.

-When talking about obstacles, we talk about static things.
+When talking about obstacles, I talk about static things.
 But people have “the amazing ability” to give dynamic properties to obstacles.

 Imagine you are walking and every 10 minutes you pick up a small stone (the size of a nail) and you put it in your pocket.
 The first five stones won’t even weight so you won’t feel anything different.
 But the more stones you pick up, the heavier the pocket will feel.